okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2_.md

 layout: project
 subtitle: A 3 day weather application that sets weather data of a city .
 ---
-In this project, I  built a hospitality page where data is dynamically loaded using AJAX and a weather application where the current and forecast weather conditions for a city. by loading JSON data from the Weather Underground site using an API.
-The  and when one sets the city's name in the code,  the data returned reveals the location, the current temperature, weather description, and a 3-day weather forecast.
+In this project, I  built a hospitality page where data is dynamically loaded using AJAX and a weather application with the current and forecast weather conditions for a city.

-##### **STACK**
+**STACK**

 Javascript, API

 ![](/images/Screenshot%20\(10\).png)